simtactics/tsotranslation/README.md

 For languages with special characters such as æ, ø, å, or ä **please make sure to save all your files as UTF-8, not ANSI,** or they will break the client!

+## Technical details

+For technical details and future of the CST format, see Quick Fennec Software's [CST parser](https://github.com/quickfennec/QuickFennec.CST).
+The project is separate from SimTactics because the CST format is fairly general purpose in it's design, despite originating from The Sims Online.
 ## Disclaimer

 - This project is not affiliated with or endorsed by Electronic Arts or Maxis.